 - Take another deep breath before ending your meditation.

-Mantra meditation is believed to be very effective in relieving anxiety and depression and improve your overall mental state.
+Mantra meditation is believed to be very effective in relieving anxiety and depression and improving your overall mental state.
 Also, a study has suggested that enchanting the “Aum” (read: “Om”) mantra can stimulate the nervous system in a positive manner.

 Further Reading: Mantra Meditation – What is, Benefits, How to Do – Opens in new tab.